digideskio/simple-redux-example/README.md

+Coming soon..
 Simple app demonstrating how Redux works.
 I made this for my own learning.